openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 ===================

 Sometimes it is helpful to determine what a variable expands to during a build.
-You can do examine the values of variables by examining the output of the ``bitbake -e`` command.
+You can examine the values of variables by examining the output of the ``bitbake -e`` command.
 The output is long and is more easily managed in a text file, which allows for easy searches:
 ::